 - Anyone sharing communist thoughts was viewed as a threat and persecuted.

-- It was driven by the fear of communist attack on American soil.
+- It was driven by the fear of a communist attack on American soil.

 This fear of communism was compounded by the Russian communists overthrowing and executing the Russian royal family.
 In 1901, an anarchist had shot President McKinley dead.
-This fear increased further when a series of strikes were carried out by the Boston police and over 100,000 steel and coal workers in 1919.
-The communists also got the blame for this.
+This fear increased further in 1919 when a series of strikes were carried out by the Boston police and over 100,000 steel and coal workers.
+The communists were also blamed for this.

-It got frightening that same year when a series of bomb explosions attempted to blow up America’s Attorney-General at the time, A. Mitchell Palmer, which gave people an incentive to campaign against the communists.
+That same year a series of bomb explosions attempted to blow up America’s Attorney-General A. Mitchell Palmer, which gave people an incentive to campaign against the communists.
 Between 1919 and 1920, Palmer conducted a series of raids on individuals he believed to be a threat to American security and deported around 249 Russian immigrants without justification.
 This was referred to as the “Soviet Ark” and was sent back to Mother Russia.
-With Palmer’s sponsorship, the Federal Bureau of Investigation was created under the leadership of J. Edgar Hoover.
+With Palmer's sponsorship, the Federal Bureau of Investigation was created under the leadership of J. Edgar Hoover.

-U.S. Senator Joseph R. McCarthy (1908-57) of Wisconsin, another congressional investigator, was closely associated with the anti-communist movement and its affiliate associations.
+Another congressional investigator, U.S. Senator Joseph R. McCarthy of Wisconsin (1908-57), was closely associated with the anti-communist movement and its affiliated associations.
 McCarthy established himself in the political landscape through intimidation and was a powerful figurehead in American politics.
 Celebrities, intellectuals and anyone who disagreed with his political views were falsely accused, costing them their careers and reputations.
 McCarthy’s reign of terror continued until his colleagues formally confronted him on his tactics in 1954.

 International events blew public concerns into epic proportions.
 In 1949, the Soviet Union successfully carried out a test of a nuclear bomb and, led by Mao Zedong (1893-1976), communist forces took control of China.
 The following year marked the beginning of the Korean War (1950-53), which was the U.S. troops versus the communist-supported forces of North Korea.
 The spread of communism around the world made many U.S. citizens worry about the threat posed by the “Reds.”
 Figures such as McCarthy and Hoover did not work to quell this fear, rather exaggerating it where possible.